 1. Free Shipping

-You can track your shipment on both China and Hong Kong Post.
+You can track your shipment with both China and Hong Kong Post.
 When using this method, ensure you add your phone number.
-This is to ensure the officials can reach out to you when your shipment arrives.
+This ensures post office officials can reach out to you when your shipment arrives.

 Ensure you carry out proper research on the pros and cons of the delivery method you plan to use.

 The final step is to advertise your products.
 There is a reason Amazon spends over $3.38 billion on advertising.
 It is because they understand that you have to make noise about your products for people to patronize you.
 With a fair knowledge of your target audience, you can work out a marketing strategy that will help give you a good return on investment.
 The only exception to this is if you are salt.